MicrosoftDocs/winui-api/microsoft.ui.xaml.controls/timepicker_selectedtimechanged.md

 ## -description

-Occurs when the selected time value is changed.
+Occurs when the value of the `SelectedTime` property is changed.

 ## -xaml-syntax